Burlington Animal Shelter

 RVTs make perfect hosts to deliver the Be a Tree program, created by Doggone Safe.
 Earn 1 CE credit for each Be a Tree program you deliver to children, to a maximum of 5 CE credits per year.
-For more details on the program, check out our Be a Tree page.
+For more details on the program, visit their website

 Foster a Pet for Mississauga Animal Services

 Our foster care program provides temporary care to pets that need special attention and care outside of the shelter environment.
 Fostering makes a pet more adoptable and gives them another chance to find a happy home.